funding opportunity for faculty Application Deadline Max. Funding Application Instructions

 Student Professional Development Fund

-Application / Approval & Reimbursement Process / Criteria
+Application / Approval and Reimbursement Process / Criteria

 • All currently enrolled undergraduate and graduate students are eligible to apply for funds from the Student Professional Development Account.
 Funds available for graduate students will not exceed twenty percent of total funds.
 Professional activities supported by this fund must take place while the student is currently enrolled or before June 30 for students graduating in the spring.